Wbaker7702/sora/README.md

 1. Fork the repository
 2. Create a new branch
 3. Make your changes
+4. Run tests: `npm run test`
-4. Submit a pull request with a description of your changes
+5. Submit a pull request with a description of your changes

 For feature requests or bug reports, please use our issue templates:
 - [Feature Request Template](https://github.com/tolgayayci/sora/issues/new?assignees=tolgayayci&labels=enhancement&projects=&template=feature_request.md&title=%5BFEAT%5D)